Online Dynamic Submodular Optimization: Conclusion

 \section{Conclusion}

 In this work, we investigate online binary optimization in dynamic settings.
 We consider submodular objective functions and general binary constraints.
 We first assume an approximation of the objective function which can be minimized in polynomial time exists.
 We propose \texttt{OSGA} that solves the previous round approximation as a proxy and in doing so, circumvents the NP-hardness of the original problem.
 We adapt our approach to a generic but weaker approximation that can be used to recast general submodular problems in a simpler form.
 Second, aiming at algorithmic simplicity, we formulate \texttt{OSPGD} which leverages the Lov\'asz extension and convex optimization.
 For all our algorithms, we provide a dynamic regret analysis.
-We show that \texttt{OSGA} and \texttt{OSPGD} possess, respectively, a dynamic regret bound that is similar to the tightest bound in the literature and to the \texttt{OGD} used in online convex optimization.
+We show that \texttt{OSGA} and \texttt{OSPGD} possess, respectively, a dynamic regret bound that is similar to the tightest bound w.r.t. the time horizon and the (tractable) round optimum variation in the literature and to the \texttt{OGD} used in online convex optimization.

 Finally, we present two applications of our approaches in electric power systems.
 First, \texttt{OSPGD} is employed to dispatch demand response resources, viz., thermostatic loads, to mitigate fast-timescale power imbalances.
 Second, \texttt{OSGA} is used to minimize active power losses in distribution networks via real-time reconfiguration, i.e., closing and opening switches in the network to better shape its topology.
-Our numerical study illustrates the performance of our approaches and their ability to outperform prior work~\cite{lesage2021online} in both applications by harnessing submodularity properties.
-On another note, our experimental NR results show that the WMN approximation paired with Prim's algorithm is great for online decision-making, and for leveraging grid flexibility, thanks to its light computational needs, near-optimal performances, and scalability.

-Next, time-varying binary constraints, i.e., constraints that, similarly to the objective function, are observed only at the end of a round while needing to be satisfied in average, will be investigated.
+Next, time-varying binary constraints, i.e., constraints that similarly to the objective function are observed only at the end of a round while needing to be satisfied in the long-run, and bandit feedback will be investigated.
+This will be done by combining, e.g., the idea behind~\texttt{OSPGD}, and a specialized approach like \texttt{MOSP}~\cite{chen2017online} and the point-wise gradient estimator from~\cite{hazan2016introduction}, respectively.

+\begin{ack} This work was funded by the Institute for Data Valorization (IVADO) and by the National Science and Engineering Research Council of Canada (NSERC). \end{ack}